Big Batch: Slow Cooked Beef Stroganoff

 Instructions

-- While the onions are cooking, place the diced beef in a bowl and coat in the flour.
+- Place the diced beef in a bowl and coat in the flour mixture.

-- Add all the remaining ingredients except sour cream.
-Stir to combine and bring to a simmer on top of the stove.
+- Add the browned beef and all the remaining ingredients (except sour cream) into the pot.
+Stir the beef broth to combine all the ingredients and bring to a simmer on top of the stove.

 - Pop the casserole into the oven and cook for 3 hours.

 - Remove from oven.
-In a bowl pop the sour cream and a ladle full of the stragnoff sauce.
+The easiest way to incorporate the sour cream is to pop the sour cream into a bowl and a ladle full of the stroganoff sauce.
 Stir to fully incorporate the sour cream into the sauce and then add to the casserole and give a good stir to fully mix the sour cream mixture into the stroganoff.

-- Pop back into the oven and cook for a further 30 minutes or until the beef is falling apart.
+- Pop back into the oven and cook for a further 30 minutes or until the beef is tender and falling apart.

 Notes